JesseSenior/pyGobang/README.md

 ## Status

-The game has currently been released version v0.1.0, currently to basically complete the functional goals, but still **may exist huge amount of bugs**. :(
+The game has currently been released version v0.2.1, currently to basically complete the functional goals.

 If you find a bug, feel free to write issues and let me know ~ 😉

-The game uses pygame as the graphics engine and uses sqlite to record historical games.
+The game uses pygame as the graphics engine and uses SQLite to record historical games.

 The human-computer part of the game is modified from @Xshellye 's open source project [GoBang-python-homework](https://github.com/Xshellye/GoBang-python-homework).